Better-HPC/keystone-python-client/docs/logging.md

 # Application Logging

-The Keystone Python client exposes a dedicated logger (`kclient`) that records structured request metadata using the standard Python logging framework.
-The logger is registered automatically when the package is imported and can be configured like any other Python logger.

-## Logger Configuration

-Custom handlers, formatters, and filters may be attached directly to the kclient logger.
-Because the logger behaves like any standard Python logger, you can control output destinations, define message structures, adjust verbosity, and apply filtering based on logged metadata.
+The Keystone Python Client includes a dedicated logger named `kclient`, which is automatically registered on package import.
+The logger provides full compatibility with the standard Python `logging` module, including support for custom handlers, formatters, and filters.
+The logger can be accessed and customized in the standard fashion, demonstrated below.

 ```python
 import logging